e-schultz/not-a-robot-vault/daily/the evening ramble/_notes/20210203 - Personal vs Collaborative Knowledge Management.md

 This certainly has it's role - especially for shared notes and collaborative notes, but it completely undervalues all of the work that goes into making that final version.

-Not everyone needs to see my rough work - but, once you learn how to [[make your notes work for you]], they start to save you time instead of costing you time.
+Not everyone needs to see my rough work - but, once you learn how to [[🌱 - make your notes work for you]], they start to save you time instead of costing you time.

-Concepts like [[Evergreen Notes]], [[Smart Notes]], [[Zettlekasten]], etc all startde to catch my attention - and in 2020, it was the year that "holy shit I'e been taking notes wrong all my life" [^2020notes]
+Concepts like [[💡 - Evergreen Notes]], [[💡 - Smart Notes]], [[💡 - Zettelkasten]], etc all startde to catch my attention - and in 2020, it was the year that "holy shit I'e been taking notes wrong all my life" [^2020notes]

 [^2020notes]: [[2020 - The Year I realized I've been taking notes wrong]]